peixetlift/Peixetlift.github.io/_posts/2021-07-25-Command-Line-Rainbow.md

 Once obtained, the number of columns has to be assigned to a variable so that it can be used later on.
 This seems trivial, but it is definetly not when the scripting language is batch.

-To accomplish this variable assignment, it is required to loop through the parser's output, which will be stdout.
-When the loop is finished, the variable `cols` will be set to the last line that it read.
+To accomplish this variable assignment, it is required to loop through the parser's output, which will be in `stdout`.
+When the loop is finished, the variable `cols` will be set to the last line that was read.

 * * *
 ```bat